kamalavi/Stock-Price-Prediction/README.md

-# Credit Score Classification Model
+# Stock Price Prediction Model

  <!-- Replace with an image relevant to your project -->